What you need to know as a potential Landlord.

 Maintenance… who is responsible for what?

 As a rule of thumb, The Landlord is responsible for exterior and interior maintenance.
 The Tenant has a responsibility to show a duty of care to the property and contents.
 As part of our property management services we arrange periodic inspections of your property to ensure that the tenants are fulfilling this obligation.
 These include less formal inspections at six weeks from commencement to get a feel for how the tenants are getting on and advise them of any concerns we may have early in the tenancy.
-We also return for a further visit X weeks before termination of tenancy to advise on any issues which may require address to avoid any deposit disputes.
+We also return for a further visit before termination of tenancy to advise on any issues which may require address to avoid any deposit disputes.

 Utilities and other costs